 Jon—a senior at my high school, who I didn’t know but my family did, because he, like my brother and sister, was in the marching band.
 Jon lapsed into a coma and died the day after Christmas from undiagnosed leukemia.
 Like Sarah, Jon gave me insight—a perspective on what would have happened to me if I hadn’t been diagnosed.

-Kelly helped me in the moment as I was going through treatment; Jon helped me realize what could have been and to appreciate life; Amanda reminded me that God works in mysterious ways, considering how we met; and David reminds me to never give up no matter how bad things are.
+Kelly helped me in the moment as I was going through treatment; Jon helped me realize what could have been and to appreciate life; considering how we met Amanda reminded me that God works in mysterious ways; and David reminds me to never give up no matter how bad things are.

 January 25, 2009

 Today marks the 15th anniversary of my diagnosis of childhood leukemia.
 Every year on this day, I remember the events leading up to my diagnosis and thank God that I am alive to celebrate this day with all of you.
-Over the past year I have started to see my cancer experience through different eyes.
+Over the past year, I have started to see my cancer experience through different eyes.
 I have always been able to recognize all the good that has come from it, but this year I saw the bad as well.
 I realized that the day I was diagnosed was the beginning of the end of many friendships.
 This left me feeling alone and isolated from others.
 It is hard being friends with someone when they don’t understand why I view my cancer experience as a blessing or why being an advocate for other cancer survivors is so important to me.
-It’s even harder being friends with someone when I feel I have to hide my cancer experience because I fear that once they find out, they too may not understand.
+It’s even harder to be friends with someone when I feel I have to hide my cancer experience because I fear that they too may not understand once they find out.